 - Trackball mouse

-- ABIM will now be requesting candidates to bring a small container for blood-related waste material
+- Diabetic supplies (please bring with you a small container for blood-related waste material)

 - Asthma inhaler

 - Pillow or support cushion